 When I became serious about blogging, Copyblogger helped me master the art of headline writing.

 Brian Clark–the founder of Copyblogger–is a master copywriter and consummate content marketing pro.
 He crafts compelling headlines and killer content that attracts attention and drives traffic.

 These days, the Copyblogger blog is being managed by a team of creative content writers – but the captivating headlines are still there:

 The first thing that you should probably do is to search for your keyword in Google.
 Then, study the first five search results.

 When I search for “email subject line tips,” here are the organic results:

 Let’s see if we can make something better for each of them.

-- Best Practices for Email Subject Lines
+- 9 Tips for Writing Powerful Email Subject Lines

 You can also use BuzzSumo to find headlines that generated substantial shares on social media.
-Then rewrite, model or tweak your content headline accordingly.
+Then rewrite, model, or tweak your content headline accordingly.
 Remember: a great headline is a great marketing tactic.